-Melphalan is a treatment for several different types of cancer, including myeloma.
-It is also called Alkeran.
+Melphalan is a chemotherapy drug.
+It is also known as Alkeran.

 Into your bloodstream

 You usually have melphalan as a course of several cycles of treatment.
+This means you have the drugs and then a rest to allow your body to recover.
 Your treatment plan depends on which type of cancer you have.

-For example, if you have myeloma you often have melphalan as part of a combination of drugs, including a steroid (such as prednisolone) and a biological therapy (such as thalidomide).
-In this case, you might take melphalan for the first 4 or 7 days of each cycle of treatment.
-A cycle usually lasts 4 or 6 weeks.
-You may have between 6 and 12 cycles.
+For example, if you have myeloma you often have melphalan as part of a combination of drugs, including a steroid (such as prednisolone) and a targeted drug (such as bortezomib).
+In this case, you take melphalan tablets for the first 4 days of each cycle of treatment.
+A cycle usually lasts 35 days (5 weeks).
+You usually have up to 8 cycles.

 Some people might have high doses of melphalan with a stem cell transplant.
 You have high dose melphalan directly into your bloodstream (intravenously), usually through a central line.